Will metronidazole give me thrush

 Allergic Reactions: In rare cases, allergic reactions such as rash, itching, or swelling may occur.

-See also Metronidazole against anaerobes
+See also Metronidazole for athlete's foot

 It is important to consult your healthcare provider if you experience any of these side effects or have concerns while taking metronidazole.